-For the first ever official Farm to Feet Blue Ridge Double Marathon the price will include double specific bibs, finisher shirts, finisher medals, official results, and an awards ceremony.
+For the first ever official Blue Ridge Double Marathon the price will include double specific bibs, finisher shirts, finisher medals, official results, and an awards ceremony.
 Awards will be reserved for the top three overall male & female finishers, however all those who complete the double, will be recognized at the awards ceremony.
 All runners who register for the double will be contacted prior to race day and given much more detailed instructions.
 But here are the general details of how the double marathon is organized:

 In order to receive an official result you must check-in and have your official start time clocked at either 1:00 or 2:30am.
 We recommend that all runners arrive at least 15 minutes prior to the start time as late runners will not receive an official result time.